elymsyr/mazevil/README.md

   <img src="Docs\main.png" alt="object_2" width="400"/>
 </p>

 Welcome to the MazeVil AI project!
 This repository is dedicated to developing an AI agent capable of playing the game MazeVil autonomously.
-My approach combines advanced machine learning techniques with sophisticated pathfinding and optimization algorithms to navigate the game environment and engage in combat sequences.
+My approach combines machine learning techniques with pathfinding and optimization algorithms to navigate the game environment and engage in combat sequences.
+The aim is to detect the path and the objects on the game screen and create an algorithm to get the best score, maybe even kill the boss.

+A free demo version of the **Mazevil** game can be found at [Itch.io](https://splix.itch.io/mazevil).

 **Components**
 - TensorFlow Lite Models
 - YOLOv7 Models
 - (kinda) SLAM Algorithms
 - Optimization Algorithms

-A free demo version of the **Mazevil** game can be found at [Itch.io](https://splix.itch.io/mazevil).
-The aim is to detect the path and the objects on the game screen and creating an algorithm to get the best score.

 *Paths in [Test Scripts](Test%20Scripts) may need to be updated.*